DevOps-MBSE/AaC/README.md

     - Create a way to reference other definitions within the model for additional validation (i.e. data.required value must be in data.fields.name)
     - Auto-generate documentation (probably need alot more description fields in the model definition to capture content)
     - Create a way to reference external items (ex: requirement, story, spec, etc)
-    - Implement a use case at the root that can be used to generate sequence diagrams

 ## Python setup